MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 There are two ways the firmware could be updated.

-1. FW Update Filter Driver
+1. Firmware Update Filter Driver

     1. A vendor supplied lower filter driver that performs the firmware update.

-2. FW Update Device Driver
+2. Firmware Update Device Driver

     1. A vendor supplied lower filter driver that puts the device in "firmware update mode".